utk11/Documentation/Methodolgy.typ

 + Explicit Coupling Interface
     + Using kinematic constraints:<Kinematic>
         This method condenses all the FEA nodes at the interface to a single node for ease of modelling.
 It is achieved by kinematically constraining the neighboring nodes to a single node called the coupling node which is located in the middle.
-In FEA kinematic constraints are handled by master-slave method, Lagrange multipliers and penalty methods.
+In FEA kinematic constraints are handled by master-slave method, Lagrange multipliers and penalty methods. @guHandlingConstraintsFiniteElement2009.
+Abaqus uses the master-slave method in some cases and Lagrange multiplier method in others.
         #figure(image("Pictures/Kinematic node.png", width: 50%),caption: "")
     + Manually:<Manually>
         In this case the kinematic quantity coming from RBD is given as a boundary condition to all the interface nodes.
 And an average of the reaction force coming from all the nodes is calculated to revert back.